 This PhD research project supervised by Dr Kirsten McLean and Associate Professor Andrew Singleton unpacks the prevalence of iconic masculinities as they infiltrate the Australian consciousness, and determines the extent to which these stereotypes may still hold currency within modern urban Australian society.
 This is achieved through qualitative content analysis of contemporary Australian media and unpacking the lived experiences of everyday contemporary Australian men.
-The content analysis from this project were presented at the The Gender Games: Stories in/for the Contemporary World (2012) conference and published in Outskirts: Feminisms Along the Edge.
-Subsequent articles from this research are in the process of being adapted.
+The content analysis from this project were presented at the The Gender Games: Stories in/for the Contemporary World (2012) conference and published in Outskirts: Feminisms Along the Edge and Men and Masculinities.
+This thesis is currently being adapted into a book.

-Andrea is collaborating with Dr James Roffee at Monash University and Dr Bianca Fileborn at ARCSHS on a series of research projects investigating LGBTIQ experiences of violence, harassment and bullying.
+Andrea is collaborating with Dr James Roffee at Monash University on a series of research projects investigating LGBTIQ experiences of violence, harassment and bullying.

 ‘LGBTIQ Experiences of Inner-Community Violence’ (2016-2017)